karar-hayder/RecAnthology/README.md

 ## Introduction

-> RecAnthology (Recommended Anthology) is an intelligent recommendation system designed to curate collections of books, and potentially in the future, movies and music, based on user preferences.
+> RecAnthology (Recommended Anthology) is an intelligent recommendation system designed to curate collections of books, movies, and TV shows based on user preferences.
 By leveraging advanced algorithms and user feedback, RecAnthology aims to provide personalized recommendations that cater to individual tastes, making the discovery of new content seamless and enjoyable.

 ## Features

 * User authentication and authorization using JWT
-* Rate books with a likeness score from 1 to 10
+* Rate books, movies, and TV shows with a rating system
-* Track user genre preferences based on book ratings
+* Track user genre preferences based on ratings
-* API endpoints for CRUD operations on users, books, and ratings
+* API endpoints for CRUD operations on users, books, movies, and TV shows
-* Efficiently update user preferences upon new ratings
+* Personalized recommendations based on user preferences and feedback

 ## Technologies Used